LunarVim/bigfile.nvim/README.md

     vim.cmd "NoMatchParen"
   end,
 }

--- all fields except `name` and `disable` can be nil
+vim.g.loaded_bigfile_plugin = 1 -- disable auto-loading the setup function

--- you can put custom features in the features field in rules of the config: require("bigfile").setup{
+-- you **should** defer this call until all the required plugins are loaded require("bigfile").setup{
   filesize = 1,
   features = { "treesitter", mymatchparen }